jaabell/laughing-invention/TO_DO.md

 * Better error reporting for runtime errors
 * Have vectors of quantities
-* Parallel parsing
+* Parallel parsing (pre-partition mesh and instruct sub-parsers to read certain files with nodes, elements and such)
-* Physical groups
+* Physical groups and associated semantics.

 ###Output